bnielsencodes/SecurePass/README.md

-# Frontend Mentor - Password generator app solution
+# Frontend Mentor - Password Generator App Solution

 This is a solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Table of contents
+## Table of Contents

 - [Overview](#overview)
   - [The challenge](#the-challenge)